This guide outlines banking in the digital world.

 The Dodd-Frank Act, Basel II, and many other regulations increased the burden on banks to comply with new rules.
 This has led to evermore documents, forms, and signatures that are handled by the physical branch rather than more cost-effective and efficient digital systems.

-Here are some of the areas and KPIs that get hit when banks require customers to come to physical locations to fill out compliance paperwork—all of which directly impact the bank’s bottom line:
+Here are some of the areas and KPIs that take a hit when banks require customers to come to physical locations to fill out compliance paperwork—all of which directly impact the bank’s bottom line:

 Bank tasks are often abandoned if they require too much frustrating physical paperwork or branch visits.
 Account opening is arguably the most significant to a bank’s bottom line,